(This post was originally published on September 1, 2015, and updated on August 21, 2019.)

-Ayurveda cautions that this seasonal shift is a tenuous time for our health.
+Ayurveda cautions that every seasonal shift is a tenuous time for our health.

 For those of us who live in temperate climates, the changes are more obvious than for those who live in tropical climates.
-Still, wherever you are (well, maybe not in places like Scotland where the summer has mostly been cool and wet), if it’s been hot then you might want to heed this warning:
+Still, wherever you are, if it’s been hot then you might want to heed this warning:

-It’s time to kick that accumulated heat out of your body!
+It’s time to kick that heat out of your body.

-Ayurveda is wise and knows that the excesses which accumulate during each season need to be cleared out in order for the body to be healthy during the upcoming season.
+Ancient Ayurvedic wisdom teaches that the elemental excesses which accumulate during each season need to be cleared out in order for our body to be healthy during the upcoming season.

 In the case of Pitta Season, of course, it’s HEAT that needs to go.

-If any of these symptoms ring true for you, you may have excess heat from the hot summer months:
+If any of these symptoms ring true for you, you may have an internal excess of heat from the hot summer months:

 ▪ Skin problems such as rash, eczema, hives, psoriasis or dermatitis

-▪ Feeling of heat trapped in the body, hot flashes
+▪ A feeling of heat trapped in the body, hot flashes

 ▪ Burning or itching sensations